sjackman/white-spruce-organelles-paper/README.md

 These merged reads were assembled using [ABySS][abyss].
-Contigs that are putatively derived from the plastid were separated by length and depth of coverage using thresholds chosen by inspection (see supplementary figure 1).
+Contigs that are putatively derived from the plastid were separated by length and depth of coverage using thresholds chosen by inspection (see supplementary figure S1).
 These putative plastid contigs were scaffolded using ABySS-scaffold.

 ### Annotation

-The assembled plastid genome was annotated using [DOGMA][dogma] with default parameters (shown in supplementary material).
+The assembled plastid genome was annotated using [DOGMA][dogma] with default parameters (shown in supplementary [table S2][]).

 ### Comparative genomics